In similar move to Japan, South Korea to deploy anti-piracy unit to Middle East amid U.S. pressure | The Japan Times

 South Korea’s military will take a page out of the Self-Defense Forces’ playbook, the Defense Ministry in Seoul announced Tuesday, sending an independent contingent to the Middle East to help guard oil tankers amid rising regional tensions rather than participating in a U.S.-led coalition.

 The South Korean unit has been stationed in the Gulf of Aden since 2009, working to tackle piracy in partnership with African countries as well as the United States and the European Union.
-The 302-strong unit consists of a 4,500-ton guided-missile destroyer, a Lynx anti-submarine helicopter and three speed boats, according to South Korea’s 2018 defense white paper.
+The 300-strong unit consists of a 4,400-ton destroyer, a Lynx anti-submarine helicopter and three speed boats, according to South Korea’s 2018 defense white paper.

-The expansion of the operation already in place, which does not require fresh authorization by parliament, was widely seen as a compromise by a reluctant Seoul amid pressure from the White House to join the U.S. coalition.
+The expansion of the mission already in place, which does not require fresh authorization by parliament, was widely seen as a compromise by a reluctant Seoul amid pressure from the White House to join the U.S. coalition.
+The duration of the mission was not clear, but a Defense Ministry official said it will be valid “until situations in the Middle East improve,” the South’s Yonhap news agency reported.

 Attacks on oil tankers in the Strait of Hormuz off the coast of Iran last year, including one Japanese-operated vessel, prompted U.S. officials to call for allies to join the planned maritime security mission.